Programs and credentials offered by degree-granting institutions

 The University of Manitoba offers a broad range of undergraduate (bachelor), graduate (master and doctoral), and professional degree programs in more than 90 disciplines.
 These include: agriculture, architecture, environmental studies, the arts and sciences, commerce, education, engineering, fine arts, human ecology, medicine, pharmacy, nursing, and social work.

-With respect to distance education, all public postsecondary institutions offer options for students living outside of campus communities.
+In addition to on-campus programming, Manitoba post-secondary education institutions offer a variety of programming online.
+All institutions post their online program offerings on a common Web site called eCampusManitoba.com.
+This Web site allows students to browse all the online programming being offered by Manitoba's public post-secondary institutions to find programming that fits their educational goals.
 In addition to these distance offerings, the four public degree-granting universities (University of Brandon, University of Winnipeg, University of Manitoba and the University College of the North) cooperate through Inter-Universities Services, a distance education program that brings university courses to Manitoba communities north of the 53rd parallel.
-As well, college and undergraduate university study by distance education is provided through Campus Manitoba, a consortium comprised of all public postsecondary institutions in Manitoba.

 Programs and credentials offered by colleges and institutes